Radhe (2021 film): Music

-The film's soundtrack is composed by Sajid–Wajid, Devi Sri Prasad and Himesh Reshammiya, whereas lyrics being written by Shabbir Ahmed, Sajid Khan and Kunaal Vermaa.
+The film's soundtrack is composed by Sajid–Wajid, Devi Sri Prasad and Himesh Reshammiya, with lyrics being written by Shabbir Ahmed, Sajid Khan and Kunaal Vermaa.
 The film score is composed by Sanchit Balhara and Ankit Balhara.

 Radhe is the posthumous work of Wajid Khan (of the Sajid–Wajid duo) and the title track was his last composition before his death in June 2020.
 This also makes it the first solo album of Sajid Khan.
 Prasad recreated his song "Seeti Maar" from the Telugu film DJ: Duvvada Jagannadham (2017).
+The music video was released on 26 April 2021.
+Upon release, the song was panned by critics, who criticized Salman Khan for copying Allu Arjun's steps from the original version, lacking originality, and making a mockery out of it.
 Himesh Reshammiya has also composed one song in the film.

 Release

 Radhe had a limited theatrical release on 13 May 2021.
-On 21 April 2021, Khan further announced that the film will be released in all operational theatres, and in pay-per-view and digital streaming method through Zee Plex and ZEE5.
+On 21 April 2021, Khan further announced that the film will be released in all operational theatres, and on pay-per-view and digital streaming methods by Zee Plex and ZEE5.
 It became the first Indian film to have a hybrid release, as theatres in Mumbai and Delhi were closed.
-The move was welcomed by film trade analysts and exhibitors as a possible "turning point" for the Indian cinema's economy during the pandemic.
+The film was welcomed by film trade analysts and exhibitors as a possible "turning point" for Indian cinema's economy during the pandemic.
 Advanced bookings for the film in the Middle East regions (United Arab Emirates, Qatar, Oman, Kuwait, Saudi Arabia and Bahrain) began on 29 April 2021, two weeks before the release schedule.

 Khan, in a video-call interaction, apologised to the theatre owners for the poor collection of the film due to a limited theatrical release.
 Khan also assured the plans of a theatrical re-release when the pandemic subsides.

 Zee Plex revealed the starting price of the film as ₹249 per view in late April 2021, allowing the users to watch the film through digital streaming as well as in leading DTH services.
-Furthermore, ZEE5 announced Radhe Combo, a package priced at ₹499 allowing users to watch the film and access contents of the platform for one year.
+Furthermore, ZEE5 announced a Radhe Combo, a package priced at ₹499 allowing users to watch the film and access contents of the platform for one year.
 Internationally, the film was made available for renting and streaming on Apple TV.

 Khan and Zee Studios announced that the revenues of the film will be donated to COVID-19 relief funds.